The purpose of today’s blog is simple: to wish everyone a Merry Christmas and “Happy Birthday” to a Michigan Man named Gordon Bell.

 The talented Bell ended his career in style.
 He left Michigan with his head held high because he played on two Big Ten champion teams, earned three varsity letters and earned some conference honors.
-In addition to all of that, he also set some important records at Michigan.
-Here are the “firsts” that Gordon G. Bell achieved while playing for the Wolverines:
+In addition to all of that, Gordon Bell also set some important records at Michigan.

 Yes, I could go on and on about the achievements of Gordon Bell.
 His name is literally all over the Michigan Football Record Book.
 Bottom line − he was a very talented running back who gave Bo Schembechler everything he had!

 Of course, the best description of Bell’s running skills came from Bob Ufer.
 The inimitable Ufer simply said that Bell “could run for fifteen minutes in a phone booth and never touch the sides.”
 Gordon Bell was a special player at Michigan – that’s for sure!
 I hope that Gordon G. Bell is celebrating his birthday with family and friends today.
 Thanks for the memories Gordon Bell.
 Go Blue!

 Who was the first Michigan Football coach to lose two bowl games in one calendar year?

 Bo Schembechler did not have a great bowl record – that’s a fact.
 Yes, he lost his first seven bowl games before he finally won a couple in 1981.
 Then, he became the first Wolverine coach to lose two games in the same calendar year in 1984.